-NIYANTA SPELMAN - Executive Director
+NIYANTA SPELMAN - CEO

 Niyanta Spelman, founder and executive director of RP, knew from an early age that she wanted her life’s work to focus on protecting tropical rainforests.